siro20/P1P2decoder/Readme.md

    sensor data if new data has been received on the serial.
    No further configuration is necessary on Home Assistant.

+## Supported packet types

+The following packets from the P1P2 bus are decoded:

+- Packet 10h Req/Resp
+- Packet 11h Req/Resp
+- Packet 12h Req/Resp
+- Packet 13h     Resp
+- Packet 14h     Resp
+- Packet 16h     Resp
+- Packet b8h     Resp

+Those happen between the heat pump and the controller unit and can be captured using a passive P1P2 sniffer.

 ## Applications

 Applications are located in `cmd` folder.